creepersguitar/CodeInstitute-Project-2/README.md

 | Firefox | ✔      | ✔            |
 | IE      | Depreciated by microsoft not needed to test |
 ### Manual Testing
+- The table in this section and the section above are taken from a peer called MariaHochstoeger.
+- The results on the otherhand are my own.

 | Feature | Expect | Action | Result | (Table Taken from MariaHochstoeger.
 The results are my own.)
 | :.....: | :....: | :....: | :....: |
 | all buttons work | all buttons work as expected | pressed all buttons | all buttons work |